johnjoshuaramirez/task/README.md

 - **Reactive Forms**
   Forms like login and registration use Angular’s Reactive Forms for better validation and control.

-- **Login/Logout**
+- **Register/Login/Logout**
-  Users can easily sign in or out, with access managed based on authentication status.
+  Users can easily register, sign in or out with access managed based on authentication status.